tylerthehaas/prism-ui-monorepo/packages/deprecated-prism-ui/README.md

 npm run build
 ```

-This will create a production build of just the components and the css for redistribution in `dist/`
+This will create a production build of the library for redistribution in `dist/`

 Publish the full library to Github with